google/WebFundamentals/src/content/en/fundamentals/progressive-web-apps/app-shell.md

 An application shell architecture makes the most sense for apps and sites with relatively unchanging navigation but changing content.
-A number of modern JavaScript frameworks and libraries already encourage splitting your application logic from the content, making this architecture more straightforward to apply.
+A number of modern JavaScript frameworks and libraries already encourage splitting your application logic from its content, making this architecture more straightforward to apply.
 For a certain class of websites that only have static content you can still follow the same model but the site is 100% app shell.

 To see how Google built an app shell architecture, take a look at [Building the Google I/O 2016 Progressive Web App](/web/showcase/2016/iowa2016).
-This real- world app started with a SPA to create a PWA that precaches content using a service worker, dynamically loads new pages, gracefully transitions between views, and reuses content after the first load.
+This real-world app started with a SPA to create a PWA that precaches content using a service worker, dynamically loads new pages, gracefully transitions between views, and reuses content after the first load.